Time management

 Understand your work style

-This is a self-awareness skill.
 Some people work better in the morning, while others work better at night.
 Schedule important tasks for times when you are at your peak.

 -